Synchronising Data from External Directories

 Affected Directory Types

-Data caching and synchronisation apply to the following user directory types:
+Data caching and synchronization apply to the following user directory types:

 - LDAP (Microsoft Active Directory and all supported LDAP directories) where permissions are set to read only.